itaru2622/bluesky-selfhost-env/README.md

          - ok: find users with 'display-name' after user configures it in his/her profile page.
          - ok: find users with full qualified handle name before display-name configured in his/her profile page.
    -  ok: discover feed in '#feeds' on social-app after feed-generator joined and executed feed-generator/scripts/publishFeedGen.ts.
-   -  ok: pin/unpin feeds to home after discovering
+   -  ok: pin/unpin feeds to home on social-app after discovering
-   -  not tested: post an article in feed.
-   -  not tested: view post in feed (channel) on social-app.
+   -  ok: feed-generator subscribes and pushes posts into its feed channel => view them on social-app.
+(NOTE: it has some delay, so reload on social-app).
+   -  ok: websocket subscribing to pds/bgs with firehose/websocat.
    -  not tested: regarding moderation
-   -  ok: websocket subscribing; tested with firehose/websocat to pds/bgs, and feed-generator

 [back to top](#top)